Makendy-Midouin-STAC-Software-Engineer/Fall2025-Tuesday-Team-4/backend/README.md

 ## iHike Backend (Django + PostGIS)

-Backend for iHike: a geospatial API serving hiking Trails and Paths with bbox, filtering, and ordering support.
+Backend for iHike: a geospatial API serving hiking Route and Ways with bbox, filtering, and ordering support.
 Built with Django REST Framework and GeoDjango on PostgreSQL/PostGIS.
 Deployed on AWS Elastic Beanstalk; designed to integrate with a Vite/React frontend.

 ### Tech Stack
 - Django 5 + Django REST Framework